|Nutritional Guidelines (per serving)|

 - For the garam masala:

 - 3 each cinnamon stick (3 inches long)

 - 6 cloves

-Put the ginger, onions, and garlic into a blender container, and blend to a paste, adding a Tablespoon of water if necessary.
+Put the ginger, onions, and garlic into a blender, and mix to a paste, adding a tablespoon of water if necessary.
 Set aside.

 Put the peppercorns, cloves, bay leaves, and cardamom pods in one bowl.